Information about the Java Uninstall Tool for Windows

 - When the uninstallation of all selected old Java versions has completed, the Old Versions Successfully Uninstalled message will be displayed.
+Uninstalled versions are also written to a log file that is accessible through a link in the applet.
 If all the old versions could not be uninstalled, a message describing the problem will be displayed.

 Why doesn't the tool remove the current Java version?

-The tool is a Java applet that is running using the current version of Java.
-It cannot remove Java version that is currently in use.
+The tool is a Java applet that runs using the current version of Java.
+It cannot remove the Java version that is currently in use.

 If you would like to completely remove Java from your computer, please see